ibra-kdbra/Cpp_Projects/README.md

 It's an MIT licensed collection of clean, modular, well documented macro hacks with full unit test coverage.
 Complex macros are useful when pushing the limits of what C/C++ can be.

+**Why?**

+Complex macros are useful when pushing the limits of what C/C++ can be.
+For example, you could use `#define EVIL` macros to construct a domain-specific language that is technically C or C++ (gets compiled by any normal compiler) but looks and feels quite different.
+An extreme example of this is [Python++](https://github.com/wmww/Python-plus-plus), where many of these ideas originated. `#define EVIL` was created to split out and clean up the reusable bits of Python++.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>